Membership sites have the potential to be one of the most lucrative revenue streams for your business.

-Not only will you earn recurring revenue from each member’s monthly subscription, but you can also invite members to pay to unlock past months’ content, adding to your membership site profits.
+Not only will you earn recurring revenue from each member’s monthly recurring subscription, but you can also invite members to pay to unlock past months’ content, adding to your membership site profits.
 Take a look at how to implement this upsell strategy here.

 It works really well when you have a solid foundation of quality content and it is varied and doesn’t build sequentially on past months’ materials.
 For example, a painting instructor who does a step-by-step art tutorial each month might gravitate towards this model, since each month’s tutorial can stand on its own feet and it is perceived as “quality content” by its members.